andycroll/andycroll.com/_posts/2019/2019-12-01-ensure-you-correctly-build-caching-keys.md

 It’s always worth checking whether you need caching at all.
 It is best to understand the performance improvements versus the possibility of maddeningly-hard-to-find bugs.

-Caching bugs aren't apparent in the normal places we look for bugs; the code, the logs or in error reporting.
+Caching bugs aren't apparent in the normal places we look for bugs; the code, the logs, or in error reporting.
 Also your tests are unlikely to discover them as caching is typically turned off in development and test environments.

 I’m definitely not saying “don’t cache”.
 I'm just saying “be very careful”.